spinnaker/governance/rfc/website-revamp.md

     * Featured videos
 * Blog

-### The refreshed home page should:
-* Answer the question “Why Spinnaker” at high level and provide easy links to segmented answers (dev, c-level, director, partner etc)
+### Entrypoints & Tracks:
+Check out [the mock-up draft](https://docs.google.com/drawings/d/1FCzzvnK0a-_dQ5Nn1T4jz4DrXfr4tMzc9BrObMdEw3k/edit) to visualize the proposed content.

+*Note: tracks overlap just as personas overlap for real individuals, based on roles and experience*

-  * Individual Contributor: What does my life look like if I use Spinnaker?
+* Executive track: Should answer "What does my life look like if my team(s) use Spinnaker?" for Executives
+  * Card prompting clicks from those seeking to achieve business objectives, "Accelerate the velocity of your engineering teams"
+    * leads to a persona-tailored content link in Getting Started
+  * Case study content cards
+  * Who should use Spinnaker card

-  * Manager/Director: What does my life look like if my team uses Spinnaker?
+* App Developer track: Should answer "What does my life look like if I use Spinnaker?" for AppDevs
+  * Card prompting appdevs to, "Take your code from commit to production in one pipeline"
+    * leads to a persona-tailored content link in Getting Started
+    * Video carousel
+    * Spinnaker Universe Calendar card
+    * Slack join card

-  * C-level: What does my life look like if many of my key business objectives are tied to using Spinnaker?
+* Operator track: Should answer "What does my life look like if I use Spinnaker?" for Operators
+  * Card prompting operators to, "Create and operationalize a golden path to production for AppDevs"
+    * leads to a persona-tailored content link in Getting Started
+    * Video carousel
+    * Spinnaker Universe Calendar card
+    * Slack join card

+* Individual Contributor track: Should answer "What are my next steps?" for potential contributors
+  * Contributor card
+    * leads to Contributor section in the Community area
+  * Spinnaker Universe Calendar card

 ### Documentation Features

 * Versioned documentation that corresponds to Spinnaker versions.
 This is a small widget in the top nav.
 See [K8s docs](kubernetes.io/docs/home) for an example.
 * Page-level table of contents that is always visible.
 This provides context and makes navigation within a page easier.
 See [Istio docs](https://istio.io/docs/concepts/what-is-istio/) for an example.

 ## Drawbacks
 Will cost money, and cost needs to be negotiated amongst stakeholders.